20 best PlayStation Plus games for PS4 & PS5 in August 2022

 Final Fantasy IX – PS2

 PlayStation Plus does have Final Fantasy VII, but the focus should be on Final Fantasy IX as Square Enix rekindled the magic once more here.
 The company has a knack for creating a cohesive crew of well-developed characters and entrusting them with enjoyable abilities and traits.
-Don’t pass up the opportunity to play FF9 as it’s easily deserving of its own remake.
+Don’t pass up the opportunity to play FF9 on PS4 or PS5 on PS Plus as it’s one of the best games available and still easily deserving of its own remake.

 God of War (2018) – PS4